IABTechLab/uid2-examples/publisher/standard/README.md

 Example app listening at http://localhost:3000
 ```
+To use the example application, do the following:

-You should then be able to navigate to the application's main page in your browser: `http://localhost:3000`.
+1. In you browser, navigate to the application main page at `http://localhost:3000`.
+The example application interface appears.

-You can quit the application by terminating the docker container or by hitting `Ctrl+C`.
+2. In the text field, at the bottom, enter the user email address you want to use for testing and click **Login**.
+TBD - should be Log in (2 words).</br>A confirmation message appears with the established UID2 identity information returned by the [GET /token/generate](../uid2docs/blob/main/api/v1/endpoints/get-token-generate.md) API call.
+3. Click the **Go back the main page** link.
+4. On the updated application page, note the newly populated **UID2 Advertising Token** value.
+5. Explore the application by inspecting the code, noting the number of auto-refresh counter updates.
+TBD
+6. To exit the application, click **Logout** (TBD - 2 words).
+Alternatively, terminate the docker container or use the `Ctrl+C` keyboard shortcut.

 ## Key Points